lipemarcel/ecommerce-challenge/README.md

-# Star Wars Planet Explorer
+# Star Wars Characters Explorer

-A modern web application built with Next.js that allows users to explore planets from the Star Wars universe.
+A modern web application built with Next.js that allows users to explore characters from the Star Wars universe.
 The application features a responsive design, smooth animations, and an intuitive filtering system.

 ## 🚀 Features

-- **Planet List**: Browse through all planets from the Star Wars universe
+- **Character List**: Browse through all characters from the Star Wars universe
-- **Filtering System**: Filter planets by different categories
+- **Filtering System**: Filter characters by planets
 - **Responsive Design**: Optimized for both desktop and mobile devices
 - **Smooth Animations**: Enhanced user experience with Framer Motion animations
 - **Error Handling**: Robust error handling for API requests